Democrats really might try to pack the courts

 Jones told me he plans to lead on the issue if he wins his seat, an all but assured outcome in his deep-blue district.
 He’s called on his Democratic colleagues to include court expansion in H.R.
 1, their landmark democratic reform bill, which the party has signaled will be at the top of their agenda if Biden wins the White House next year.
 The need, Jones explains, is to protect every aspect of the Democratic agenda.
 “If we don’t deal with the issue of a partisan conservative majority in the Supreme Court by expanding the court, then we’re going to be back where we started,” he says.

-Jones’ calls will likely be met with support from at least some progressive federal lawmakers.
-Marie Newman, a Democratic candidate for Illinois’ third congressional district—and similarly on track to win her seat—tweeted her support of expanding the court.
-On Friday night, Sen. Ed Markey (D-Mass.) tweeted that he and his fellow Senate Democrats “must…expand the court” if they regain control of the Senate.
 A majority of Democrats are on their side, according to a poll conducted by Data for Progress in May 2019.
 Belkin gave a briefing to Democratic congressional staffers on Supreme Court expansion last month.
 There’s a school of thought that even the threat of court packing under a Democratic-controlled Senate and White House might scare McConnell into not making good on his promise to confirm another Trump nominee.

 So far, Biden has not signaled support for such a bold reform.
 Last year, he told Iowa Starting Line that he’s “not prepared to go on and try to pack the court, because we’ll live to rue that day.”
 (His campaign did not return a request for comment for this story.)
 Republicans have taken a hard line against court expansion, and moderate Democrats have feared that embracing the position might ultimately backfire.
 Earlier this year, Belkin and fellow political scientist James Drucker tried to assuage those concerns with research on swing-state voters that found “Republican and Independent voters are no more likely to vote, or to vote for a Republican candidate, if a Democratic candidate endorses court expansion.”

-Note: *This article has been updated to clarify that Senate Republicans voted to change the threshold required to end debate on Supreme Court nominees, not the threshold required to confirm the nominees.